wesone/woltage/README.md

 - The problem: when you change the schema of an existing event class, you probably have historical events inside the event store that were created with the old schema.
 Your event handlers need to be able to process every possible schema of that event type.

-- The solution: with the version property, you will never change that event class and instead create a new event class with the updated schema and set the version property to `2`.
+- The solution: with the version property, you will never change that event class.
+Instead, create a new event class with the updated schema and set the version property to `2`.

 ### Meta Data

 An event can also have meta data that you don't want to be part of the payload itself.
 For example, inside the event's meta data you want to store the user ID of the user that created the event.
 You could define it this way:

 ```typescript
 import {Event, z} from 'woltage';